ianstewart1/Secure-FTP-Server/README.md

 **Storing sensitive data:**
 * Hashed client passwords are stored on the server side in the user's folder (user does not have access to)
 * Server stores its public key in a plaintext file
-* Server stores its private key in a file encrypted with AES in GCM mode using its password
+* Server stores its private key in a file encrypted with AES in GCM mode using a key derived from the password
-* Client stores the Server's public RSA key in the client directory
-* The client's files are stored on the server side in the user's directory encrypted using AES with a password protected key
+* The client's files are stored on the server side in the user's directory encrypted using AES with a password derived key that only the client ever uses or sees